14Richa/14Richa.github.io/about.md

 permalink: /about/
 ---

-Hello World!
+**Hello World!**

-My name is Richa, and I am a budding web developer and self-taught programmer with over four years of experience in the field.
-Originally from Delhi, I discovered my passion for tech while studying business administration and decided to pursue it further by moving to Bangalore, the Silicon Valley of India.
-As a software engineer, I have had the opportunity to work on a variety of projects and develop my skills in programming, web development, and software design.
-Currently, I'm expanding my knowledge and exploring new horizons in the field as I pursue my Master's in Computer Science from the University of the Arts London, London.
+My name is Richa, and I am a web developer and self-taught programmer with over four years of experience in the field.
+Originally from Delhi, I discovered my passion for technology while studying Business Administration.
+This blend of business insight and technical skills inspired me to move to Bangalore, the Silicon Valley of India, to dive deeper into the world of software engineering.
+With a strong foundation in both business and technology, I have gained hands-on experience in programming, web development, data analysis, and project management.
+I’ve had the opportunity to work on a range of projects, allowing me to refine my skills and tackle complex challenges.
+Currently, I am further expanding my expertise by pursuing a Master’s in Computer Science at the Create Computing Institute, University of the Arts London.

-Through this blog, I hope to share my experiences, insights, and thoughts on all things tech-related.
-Whether you're a fellow developer, a tech enthusiast, or simply curious about the world of technology, I invite you to join me on this journey as we explore the exciting and ever-changing world of tech together.
+Through this blog, I aim to share my experiences, insights, and reflections on the intersection of technology, business, and data.
+Whether you’re a fellow developer, a tech enthusiast, or simply curious about the dynamic world of tech, I invite you to join me as we explore and navigate this exciting field together.

 ## Reach out
 Feel free to reach out to me at richasharma1496@gmail.com.